Metsavend/vue-json-component-vue-3/README.md

 1. Trying to make things better and better.
 2. Trying to expand filter function to get path elements only.
 3. Trying to make all costumize.
 You can edit all params, like borders, sizes and so on.
+4. Trying to make it editable and then save to file if needed.
+5. Read file in and save it later.

 ### exaple with filter (my solution)
 ```js